MarcAnthony-SVG/TattooM3/README.md

 # Tattoo M3

 This project is intended to further my love of tattoos and my love of coding.
 The goal of Tattoo M3 is to match tattoo enthusiast with local artist and local styles.
+The idea came to me when my wife, who's a tattoo artist and enthusiested suggested I create a site deticated to tattoos.

 ### Built With